qwc-services/qwc-services.github.io/src/topics/Printing.md

 }
 ```

 You can set `printLayer` to a QGIS layer name, or to a resource string (i.e. `wms:<baseurl>#<layername>`).
-A QGIS layer marked as `printLayer` will be filtered out from the QWC2 layer tree, and hence will not be displayed in QWC2.
+A QGIS layer marked as `printLayer` will be filtered out from the QWC layer tree, and hence will not be displayed in QWC.

 You can also set `printLayer` to a list `[{"maxScale": <scale>, "name": "<layer name>"}, ..., {"maxScale": null, "name": "<QGis layer name>"}]`, ordered in ascending order by `maxScale`.
 The last entry should have `maxScale` `null`, as the layer used for all remaining scales.